Steezy1416/round-table/README.md

 - Step 3
   - Add people to your chatroom.
 - Step 4
-  - Enjoy chatting with your business colleagues and collabing with each other on different projects and business needs.
+  - Enjoy chatting with your colleagues and collaborating with each other on different projects and needs.

+---

 ## NPM packages used